Content Hub

 A well-implemented chatbot (set up with the proper logic and FAQs) can be super helpful for members to self-serve, rather than relying on your internal teams for information.
 This improves the member experience and reduces the burden on your staff.

-Once your chatbot is up and running, remember to monitor its performance and gather feedback from your members.
-This will help identify areas for future improvement.
+Once your chatbot is up and running, remember to monitor its performance, and gather feedback from your members.
+This will help the chatbot adapt to meet members’ evolving needs and identify areas for future improvement.

 Regular check-ins with your members should be standard, but many organisations overlook this.
 It's important to ask your members what they want from you.
 What do they value most?
 Which benefits are they getting the most use out of?